Banded Discount Scheme 2020

 Will I have to pay more Council Tax?

-The vast majority of claimants will receive the same level of reduction as now.
+The vast majority of claimants will receive the same level of reduction as was the case under the old scheme.
 Many will actually get more help, particularly families with children and people employed in low paid jobs.
 Inevitably a few people may be worse off.
-We will be looking at those in detail to make sure that the reductions are correct and are affordable.
+We are looking at those in detail to make sure that the reductions are correct and are affordable.

 What is Changing?